Chyi Chin: Personal life

-Chyi Chin was also very well known for his relationship with Joey Wong, who has been a top Taiwanese actress.
-Their relationship lasted about 16 years, from 1985 to 2002.
-They separated and got back together three times, but separated for good in 2002 after a court case and she left for Canada, now they remain friends.
+Chyi Chin was in a relationship with Joey Wong from 1985 to 2002.
+During this period, they separated and reconciled three times, before separating for good in 2002 after a court case and Wong's departure for Canada.
+They remain friends.

 In March 2010, Chyi married 27-year-old Sun Li Ya, in Las Vegas, U.S., and she gave birth to a baby daughter, Bonnie, on 25 March 2011.

 On 1 September 2011, Chyi was undergoing cupping therapy when the therapist accidentally spilled alcohol on his body, causing a fire.
-Chyi suffered burns to his back, face and chest.
-According to a burn expert, he suffered second-degree burn damage the surface of the skin and the tissue beneath, and while the wounds are not life-threatening, scarring is inevitable.
+Chyi suffered non-life-threatening burns to his back, face, and chest.
+According to a burn expert, he suffered second-degree burn damage to the surface of the skin and the tissue beneath.
 Though Chyi's voice was not damaged, his engagements for the next two to three months were cancelled to allow him to recuperate.